 OFFICIAL CONFERENCE for the European Week Against Cancer 29-30 May, Dublin.
 Learn about the best international evidence and public policies on reducing the risk of cancer.
-This event is free but registration is REQUIRED!

 EUROPEAN YOUTH COMMUNICATIONS COMPETITION - Now CLOSED!

-EUROPEAN FLASHMOBS AGAINST CANCER In the spirit of the European Week Against Cancer, we organise flashmob events in major European cities, to encourage youth involvement in spreading the message that cancer IS PREVENTABLE, via the dissemination of the European Code against Cancer (www.cancercode.eu).
+EUROPEAN FLASHMOBS AGAINST CANCER In the spirit of the European Week Against Cancer, we organised flashmob events in major European cities, to encourage youth involvement in spreading the message that cancer IS PREVENTABLE, via the dissemination of the European Code against Cancer (www.cancercode.eu).